 It's Time to Upgrade

 Ecommerce tech is always evolving, always improving.
 The old way becomes obsolete.
-For Shopify, they're shedding their old checkout customizations in favor of some cool new gadgets called Checkout Extensions and Checkout Extensibility.
+For Shopify, they're shedding their old checkout customizations in favor of some cool new checkout features called Checkout Extensions and Checkout Extensibility.
 The new checkout features make it easier for Shopify Plus merchants to customize their checkout using an app-based approach.
 This means the customizations will be upgrade-safe, higher-converting, and integrated with Shopify's Shop Pay.
-These new Checkout Extensions are available to all Shopify Plus merchants however the transition will require replacing the old methods, including the checkout.liquid file, which is being deprecated in early 2024.
+These new Checkout Extensions are available to all Shopify Plus merchants however the transition will require replacing the old methods, including the checkout.liquid file, which is being deprecated in 2024.
 The upgrade clock is ticking so let's review what store merchants need to do for this upgrade.

 What is checkout.liquid?